A technical problem has been discovered in the Kela’s remote services More information

-Kela paid a total of EUR 2,003 million in housing benefits in 2017.
-This was 4% more than in the previous year.
-At the end of the year, nearly 859,212 persons lived in households that received housing benefits, representing 15% of the Finnish population.
+Kela paid a total of 2,232 million euros in housing benefits in 2020.
+This was 4.2% more in real terms than in the previous year.
+At the end of the year, nearly 859,212 persons lived in households that received housing benefits, representing 15.5% of the Finnish population.

 Kela provides the following housing benefits: general housing allowance, housing allowance for pensioners, student housing supplement and housing assistance for conscripts.
-Housing costs are also taken into account when reviewing an application for basic social assistance can be granted to cover housing costs.
+Also basic social assistance can be granted to cover housing costs.

-Spending on general housing allowances has increased rapidly.
-There was an upswing in housing benefit expenditure after Parliament passed an amendment in 2015 which simplified the system, relaxed eligibility conditions and expanded the scope of recipients.
-In 2017, spending on the general housing allowance increased by 17% as the majority of students were transferred from the student housing supplement scheme to the general housing allowance scheme in August of that year.
+A legislative amendment enacted in 2015 caused an increase in general housing allowance expenditures.
+The amendment simplified the system, loosened eligibility requirements and increased the number of recipients.
+In 2017, spending on the general housing allowance increased by 16.6% as most students were transferred from the student housing supplement scheme to the general housing allowance scheme in August of that year.
 The spending continued to increase in 2018, when students were covered by the general housing allowance scheme throughout the year.

-Students now make up nearly a third of all general housing allowance recipients
+Students make up a third of all general housing allowance recipients

 For most, the general housing allowance is a temporary form of assistance